 This section of online help is focused on administrative console functionality.

 The admin console is made of multiple sections, with most sections containing pages to control the way the application works.

-- Summaries Panel - this page provides an overview of the system's performance with high-level diagnostic data.
+- Admin Hub - this page provides an overview of the system's performance with high-level diagnostic data.

 - Licensing - this page provides an overview to the licensing details of the instance with tools for changing license keys..